|

 Bedford where the pure vitality ane excitement of those

 powerful gospel voices used to thrill me.
+Whilst I

 was totally enthralled singing along with the rest of the